anvaka/nerl/prototype/01 - clock html/README.md

   </html>
 ```

-Javascript logic to instantiate `Clock` component on behalf of use resides in
+Javascript logic to instantiate `Clock` component resides in
 `main.bundle.js`.
-Uniquely identify which part of generated markup corresponds
+Uniquely identifying which part of generated markup corresponds
 to component's template might be challenging, but not impossible.

-One way to do this could be recording an xpath to inlined component and associating
+One way to accomplish this could be recording an xpath to inlined component and associating
 this xpath with a component constructor.
 E.g.:

 ``` js